eggheads/eggdrop/doc/sphinx_source/mainDocs/tls.rst

 To authenticate with a certificate instead of using password, you should make a ssl certificate for yourself and enable ssl-cert-auth in the config file.
-Then either connect to the bot using SSL and type ".fprint +" or enter your certificate fingerprint with .fprint SHA1-FINGERPRINT.
+Then either connect to the bot using TLS and type ".fprint +" or enter your certificate fingerprint with .fprint SHA1-FINGERPRINT.
 To generate a ssl certificate for yourself, you can run the following command from the eggdrop source directory::